narfindustries/http-garden/README.md

 ## Directory Layout
 ### `images`
 The `images` directory contains a subdirectory for each HTTP server and transducer in the Garden.
 Each target gets its own Docker image.
-All programs are built from source inside Docker images based on Debian Bookworm when possible.
+All programs are built from source when possible.
 So that we can easily build multiple versions of each target, nearly all targets have an `APP_VERSION` build argument which can usually be set to any tag, branch, or commit hash from the project's repository.

 ### `tools`
 The `tools` directory contains the scripts that are used to interact with the servers.